royoelen/eQTLGenImpute/README.md

-# eQTLGen genotype imputation workflow
+# eQTLGen genotype imputation pipeline

 Genotype imputation and quality control workflow used by the eQTLGen phase II.
 This is modified from the genotype imputation workflow developed by eQTL Catalogue team (https://github.com/eQTL-Catalogue/genimpute).

 Performs the following main steps:

-**Pre-imputation QC:**
+**Pre-imputation preprocessing and QC:**
-- Convert raw genotypes to GRCh38 coordinates with CrossMap.py v0.4.1.
+- Convert raw genotypes to GRCh38 coordinates with CrossMap.py v0.4.1 (http://crossmap.sourceforge.net/).
 - Align raw genotypes to the reference panel with [Genotype Harmonizer](https://github.com/molgenis/systemsgenetics/wiki/Genotype-Harmonizer).
 - Convert the genotypes to the VCF format with [PLINK](https://www.cog-genomics.org/plink/1.9/).
 - Fixes alleles to match reference panel with [bcftools +fixref](https://samtools.github.io/bcftools/howtos/plugin.fixref.html).